 In an earlier post, we discussed the rvlink protocol, which allows you to build URLs that will start and run RV.
-You can also setup a network connection to a remote RV from the command line and hence from an rvlink URL.
-Furthermore, you can direct that after the network connection is established, Sync should be activated, and the remote session information should be pulled over the network so that you'll both be looking at the same media.
+You can also set up a network connection to a remote RV from the command line and hence from an rvlink URL.
+Furthermore, you can direct that after the network connection is established, Sync should be activated, and the remote session information should be pulled over the network so that you’ll both be looking at the same media.

 Before the end of the 3.8 Beta period, we’ll have a menu item to put such a link on the clipboard, but meanwhile you can assemble them by hand.

-Imagine this scenario: You're using RV, have some media loaded, when you decide you want your friend Jim to look at it with you.
-He's in the next building, so rather than walk over there you want to start and RV Sync session with him.
+Imagine this scenario: You’re using RV, have some media loaded, when you decide you want your friend Jim to look at it with you.
+He’s in the next building, so rather than walk over there you want to start a RV Sync session with him.
 Suppose further that:

 - Your machine is called “blue”

 - Your RV has networking on (you can ensure this with the "-network" command-line flag, or by setting a preference).

 To get connected, you can send him the following command line through chat or email:

 rv -network -networkConnect blue -flags syncPullFirst